rezaHssini/nestjs-langchain/README.md

-# NestJS AI Agent Library with Unified Tool System
+# NestJS LangChain - AI Agent Library

 A powerful NestJS library for building AI agents with a unified tool system that makes it simple and intuitive to create both simple and complex AI tools.
 Built with enterprise-grade features including security, monitoring, performance optimization, and comprehensive logging.